khoab/libft/README.md

 		cd libft-unit-test/
 		make f

 That's it!
-If you're having some problems, just [send me a tweet][8].
+If you're having some problems, just [send me a tweet][8], or [DM me on Facebook][9].
 If you think your problem is due to my code or this README, [create a new issue][9].
 I'll definitely check it out.

 ## Example usage